|

 The New Edge in 1993, Against the Grain in 1994 and Arcanum in 1996.

-Carmichael spent this time writing songs for what would become their
+cancer.
+Webb and Carmichael spent this time writing songs for what

-next album, Positive Thinking.
-Webb was not, however, well enough
+would become their next album, Positive Thinking.
+Webb was not,

-the ground swell of support during the tour to promote Positive
+following the ground swell of support during the tour to promote

-Thinking.
-Miles Gilderdale, who was already playing the electric
+Positive Thinking.
+Miles Gilderdale, who was already playing the

-guitar in the band, now started to play the acoustic steel guitar
+electric guitar in the band, now started to play the acoustic steel

-as well.
-This significantly changed the sound of the band but maintained
+guitar as well.
+This significantly changed the sound of the band

 both of which saw greater writing input from the rest of the band